CABIS has a new Spring 50/50 raffle!

 We are excited to announce that Club CABIS is officially back in full swing!
 We will be hosting our group sessions every Thursday from 1pm to 3pm, in the boardroom of our office.
 If you are not currently a member, but would like to become one, please contact us by phone or email!

-The Travelling Brain School is a free educational program that goes to all schools in Central Alberta.
-If you are interested in having your students learn more about the brain and the effects of brain injury, please phone or email us for more information!
+The Travelling Brain School is an educational program available for purchase via our website.
+If you are interested in having your students learn more about the brain and the effects of brain injury in person, please phone or email us for more information!

 Our staff and volunteers offer Understanding, Empathy, Compassion and support for persons with brain injury, their families and caregivers.